 While specific requirements can differ based on location, it’s wise to consult a roofing professional familiar with your local codes for accurate guidance.

-By installing a drip edge, you’re safeguarding your roof and home and ensuring your roofing endeavor aligns with essential regulations and industry standards.
+Installing a drip edge safeguards your roof and home and ensures your roofing endeavor aligns with essential regulations and industry standards.